10 Best Large Cap 10b for December 2025

 Key Catalysts

-- Expansion of procedure types and recurring revenue from instruments
+- Expansion of licensing revenue from new technology standards

 Risk Factors